frankzkzhu/TASoft/index.md

 ### TASoft LLC will use this space for news, announcements, and all related events.
 On May 26, 2022
+- Large Cap Stocks forecasting is now avaiable with additional computing power!

+On May 26, 2022
 - TASoft LLC published forecasting on Technology Sector Index Fund FTEC https://www.tasoft.net.
 It forecasts Technology sector is bottom up and there will be no technology led recession in the next two months.

 On May 24, 2022